 Online tools help avoid delays

 The IRS urges people to visit IRS.gov and use tools like “Where’s My Refund” and “Get My Transcripts” for the quickest assistance.
-Filing electronically with direct deposit is the quickest way to receive a refund; it’s even more important during the pandemic to avoid filing a paper return if at all possible.
+Filing electronically with direct deposit is the quickest way to receive a refund; it’s even more important to avoid filing a paper return if at all possible.